 When monitoring things like overall impressions, take note of how each platform measures the metric differently.
 For instance, the IAB defines a video impression as a page request from a video browser, whereas DoubleClick “does not log an impression until the video has buffered enough to start playing.”
 You may need to account for each platform separately or adjust metrics from certain platforms to obtain a unified view of video performance.

-Making the Most of the Best Digital Marketing KPIs
+Making the Most of the Digital Advertising KPIs

 Measurement starts the process for ensuring that digital marketing campaigns achieve the desired performance outcome.
 Optimize each campaign based on KPI performance, and craft future campaigns with past results in mind to be more effective.
 Over time, KPIs form a gateway to making the most of each campaign while avoiding a repeat of mistakes past.